andrewspearson/tenable_light/README.md

 ```

 ### Client creation
 Authentication information may be passed directly or through an INI file.
-See ```tenable.ini.example``` for INI file usage.
+See ```tenable.ini``` for INI file usage.

 Tenable Downloads client reading Bearer token directly
 ```python